UnixBird-ps/devops21-agile1-groupwork/README.md

 clear && cd admin && npm run build && cd .. && npm run dev
 ```

+# Branching

+We are working in branches, where the:

+**main** branch is for code that is ready to go live.
+After the first release the main branch will therefore represent the live version of the application.

+**dev** branch is our default branch.
+In this branch you will find the version of the application that is under development.

+While working with the code you will create a separate branch from the dev branch.
+Please give your branch a descriptive name such as feature-descriptive-name-of-feature or test-descriptive-name-of-test.
+If you are the only one working in the branch end the name with your initials.

+The main and dev branches are protected.
+To be able to merge your work you need to submit a pull request.

 # General information from the team at Nodehill about nodehill-schedule v.
 3.0

 ## Schedule